boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 # Configuring and Formatting Heatmap

-`Heatmap` allows you to visualize large amounts of data as clustered rectangles with a color scale.
+The `Heatmap` allows you to visualize large amounts of data as clustered rectangles with a color scale.

 *Figure: Heatmap visualization after various customizations*